Autism: When the brain gets in the way

 To date, there is no medicinal treatment that can cure or even alleviate autism.
 Certain medications are prescribed to treat associated conditions.
 Research continues: promising treatment avenues include medicinal products that reduce symptoms by lowering the concentration of chlorine in brain cells.

-Servier has been present in the field of neuropsychiatry for several decades.
-Research and development teams focus their work on neurodegenerative disorders, targeting toxic proteins responsible for neuronal degeneration, as well as neurodevelopmental disorders, such as autism, in order to provide innovative therapeutic solutions.
+Servier has been present in the field of neuroscience for several decades.
+Research and development teams focus their work on neurodegenerative disorders, targeting toxic proteins responsible for neuronal degeneration, as well as neurodevelopmental disorders, in order to provide innovative therapeutic solutions.

 EARLY TREATMENTThe earlier the treatment, the better the results.
 If there are observable warning signs starting at 6 months of age, clinical diagnosis can be made from 18 months.